Unpacking TRSL's Q1 FY26: Is This Indian Railways Super-Grower Still On Track?

 Industry Tailwinds & Opportunity Pipeline: A Bright Horizon πŸŒ…

 TRSL operates in a sector with powerful tailwinds, aligning perfectly with the ‘domestic-growth themes’ recommended in the broader Indian economic context.
-The Indian Railways’ massive capital outlay (INR 2.65 lakh Crores for FY25), ambitious targets for freight share (from 27% to 45% by FY30), and extensive passenger sector plans (400 Vande Bharat trains, new Amrit Bharat and Namo Bharat trains, 17,500 general coaches) provide a fertile ground for sustained growth.
+The Indian Railways’ massive capital outlay (INR 2.65 lakh Crores for FY25), ambitious targets for freight share (expected to increase from 27% to 45% by FY30), and extensive passenger sector plans (400 Vande Bharat trains, new Amrit Bharat and Namo Bharat trains, 17,500 general coaches) provide a fertile ground for sustained growth.

 The metro expansion across India, with a target of 50 cities and a total operational network expanding >2x, translates into an estimated procurement of ~5000 metro rail coaches.
 TRSL is strategically positioned to capitalize on this.